CSCfi/fairdata-etsin-search/README.md

-This repository contains code for Etsin Finder Search
+This repository contains code for Etsin Finder Search, which is used for dataset searching functionalities in Etsin.
+This repository has been develpoed using RabbitMQ and ElasticSearch.

 # Build status